kongchen/swagger-maven-plugin/README.md

 # Why this plugin

-First of all, Swagger is awesome, thanks to the team!
+First of all, Swagger is awesome!

 However, a limitation in using Swagger is that you cannot get your API document unless you: